ropensci/cyphr/README.md

  [![Windows Build status](https://ci.appveyor.com/api/projects/status/github/richfitz/cyphr?svg=true)](https://ci.appveyor.com/project/richfitz/cyphr)
 [![codecov.io](https://codecov.io/github/richfitz/cyphr/coverage.svg?branch=master)](https://codecov.io/github/richfitz/cyphr?branch=master)
 [![](http://badges.ropensci.org/114_status.svg)](https://github.com/ropensci/onboarding/issues/114)

+**WARNING: until this package reaches version 1, the format used internally to move data around may change without warning or regard for backward compatibility - this will make it very difficult to recover your data!
+Once we reach version 1.0.0, we will be careful to support backward compatiblity**

 Encryption wrappers, using low-level support from [`sodium`](https://github.com/jeroenooms/sodium) and [`openssl`](https://github.com/jeroenooms/openssl).
 This package is designed to be easy to use, rather than the most secure thing (you're using R, remember).